cesartheroman/Products-API/README.md

 GET `/products/:product_id/related`:
 <img width="960" alt="Screenshot 2023-06-07 at 6 07 21 PM" src="https://github.com/cesartheroman/Products-API/assets/60380027/55bb4ed5-852b-4c14-ac7f-1231c07eb24e">

 After analyzing each of my queries, I realized that there were Sequence scans happening on all queries that weren't looking a product up by ID that were severely limiting my performance.
-I identified that there were happening on queries with 5 relationships:
+I identified that this was happening on 5 specific relationships:

 - `features` and `product_id`
 - `styles` and `product_id`